thaihoa-fe/tv_api_docs/README.md

 - You can add more documentation pages by creating markdown files (*.md) in `contents` folder.
 - Each file will be transpiled to a static HTML page.
 Example: `introduction.md` will become `introduction/index.html`.
-- Remember to provide informations in markdown's frontmatter.
+- Remember to provide information in markdown's frontmatter.

     | Field Name | Type              | Description                                     |
     |------------|-------------------|-------------------------------------------------|